steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ```

-To create a Lock variable we make use of `PgLwLock` which is rust wrapper for postgres `LWlock` which allows multiple reader to access the data, but a single writer at a time and the writer must request for exclusive access before updating the data.
+To create a Lock variable we make use of `PgLwLock` which is a rust wrapper for postgres `LWlock` which allows multiple readers to access the data, but a single writer at a time, and the writer must request exclusive access before updating the data.
 Hence in `move_redis_data` and `add_item` we make use a call to `REDIS_BUFFER.exclusive()` to have access.

 **pg_shmem_init** function macro is used to initialize our newly created type in shared memory for later use.

-Our shared memory variable is ready. another question will be , when and where should we make a call to store our data inside a share memory, should we do that in `executor_end` hook? what if the query transaction fails for no reason before commit? how do we manage that? should we need to deal with Write ahead log?
+Our shared memory variable is ready. another question will be, when and where should we make a call to store our data inside a shared memory, should we do that in `executor_end` hook? what if the query transaction fails for no reason before committing? how do we manage that? should we deal with Write-ahead-log?

-To make the project not as complex as it should be, we decided to make use of the `commit` hook, with this hook we only make sure that data is only saved to shared memory when we are sure that the udpated tuple is committed and also clear out the variable, once the transaction is aborted.
+To make the project not as complex as it should be, we decided to make use of the `commit` hook, with this hook we only make sure that data is only saved to shared memory when we are sure that the updated tuple is committed and also clear out the variable, once the transaction is aborted.

-With this , we will update our hooks code in `src/lib.rs`
+With this, we will update our hooks code in `src/lib.rs`

 ```rs